Alamin-Advance/CLFSTO-for-Data-Clustering/README.md

 This repository contains the implementation of the algorithm proposed in the paper:

 > **Chaotic Levy-Flight-Driven Siberian Tiger Optimization for Enhanced Data Clustering**
-> *[Your Full Name]*
+> *[Md Al Amin Hossain and Dr. Tahir Sağ]*
 > Accepted in **Cybernetics & Systems (Taylor & Francis, 2025)**

----

-## 📘 Abstract
+## Abstract
 This study introduces a novel **Chaotic Levy-Flight-Driven Siberian Tiger Optimization (CLFSTO)** algorithm for improved data clustering performance.
 By integrating **chaotic initialization** and **Levy flight perturbation** strategies into the original **Siberian Tiger Optimization (STO)**, the proposed CLFSTO achieves superior exploration–exploitation balance, faster convergence, and enhanced clustering accuracy across various benchmark datasets.
 The algorithm’s efficiency is validated using multiple performance metrics and comparative experiments against well-known optimization algorithms such as PSO, GA, GWO, WOA, and K-Means.

----

-## ⚙️ Implementation Details
+## Implementation Details

 ### Programming Environment
 - **Language:** Python 3.10+